imalsogreg/covid-tracing-sim/README.md

 ## Covid-19 contract tracing simulator

-A toy project to simulate transmission of covid-19 under varyous types of contract tracing.
+A toy project to simulate transmission of covid-19 under various types of contract tracing.

 *Disclaimer* I'm not an epidemiologist, I have no expertise in the virus.
 This